113ll3/Ibmclouddocscli/reference/ibmcloud/cli_plugin.md

 # Plugin
 {: #ibmcloud_commands_settings}

+{{site.data.keyword.Bluemix}} supports a plug-in framework to extend its capability.
 Use the following commands to manage the {{site.data.keyword.Bluemix_notm}} CLI plug-ins.
 {: shortdesc}

 <table summary="ibmcloud commands that you can use to manage the {{site.data.keyword.Bluemix_notm}} CLI plug-ins.">